guilhermepereiraa95/WebNext/README.md

 # webnext

-A simple web counter made with Next js, to deploy on Vercel.
+A simple web counter and some basics skills made with Next js, deployed at Vercel.

 Check project at https://webnext.vercel.app/